 Download (190 KB)

-Commission Delegated Regulation (EU) No 2019/2237 of 1 October 2019 - Plan for the landing obligation in demersal fisheries in Southern Western waters for the period 2020-2021
+Commission Delegated Regulation (EU) No 2020/2015 of 21 August 2020 - specifying details of the implementation of the landing obligation for certain fisheries in Western Waters for the period 2021-2023 (applicable from 1st January 2021)

 |Delegated Regulation (EU) No 2015/98 Commission of 18 November 2014 laying down derogations from the ICCAT and NAFO species discharge obligation|| |